garrandall/popular-music-data/tracks/joy-blackstreet.md

 After all the love changes
 My heart had locked the door
 Then that girl released her magic
-And made me love once more, ooh
+And made me love once more, oh

 Like the warm rays of the sun
 Her sweet love came shining down on me, oh